 Back at the office, Elizabeth teases one of her colleagues about eating chocolate cake for breakfast.
 He tells her it’s a muffin.
 She tells him both muffins and cakes have eggs, flour, sugar, cocoa powder, milk, chocolate.
 That by rebranding cake as muffins, they can claim they’re not cake and that answers the questions about taxing chocolate biscuits that she proposed of her young colleague.
 He asks why he proposed the question of her if she already knew the answer; She tells him she is educating him in case he isn’t coming with her and then announces that she’s decided to leave the firm and will start up as a consultant for Peterson Wyatt.
 As part of her deal, she negotiated for all of them to come with her with no change to their compensation.
 One colleague, Pat Connors (Michael Stuhlbarg), says the Gun Lobby just recently agreed to hire them to fight against the bill and he refuses to join her.
 But one by one, everyone does except her best friend, Jane, who now says she is thankful to be at one of the best firms in the city and she is staying.
 She adds that she won’t miss all the late night calls Elizabeth requires of her hinting at her insomnia.

-In present day, Elizabeth is in court, being questioned about the Kenyans bribing a senator but she continues to invoke her fifth amendment.
+In present day, Elizabeth is in court, being questioned about the Indonesians bribing a senator but she continues to invoke her fifth amendment.
 But when the congressman (John Lithgow) asks her about the medication she takes to treat her insomnia, Elizabeth gets flustered.
-Finally she blurts out that she’s not a drug addict and that her medication is no different than a double espresso and corrects him that Kenya is a republic on the continent of Africa and not an African republic.
+Finally she blurts out that she’s not a drug addict and that her medication is no different than a double espresso and corrects him that Indonesia is a republic on the continent of Africa and not an African republic.
 He has tricked her into breaking so she can no longer invoke the fifth amendment.
 Outside, Elizabeth’s lawyer is livid and says she could get five years minimum.
 Now if she stays quiet, she’ll be sent to jail for contempt of Congress.

 We go back to six months earlier.
 Elizabeth goes into a hotel room where a man (Jake Lacy) is sprawled on the bed.
 She asks where Mark is.
 He says Mark’s moved on and he’s Forde.
 It becomes clear he is an escort that Elizabeth has hired.
 They size each other up and then she begins to undress.